-BoneXpert is a software-only medical device running on a Windows PC.
+BoneXpert is software-only medical devices running on a Windows PC.
 The software also exists as an integrated part of larger software systems.

 BoneXpert conforms to the European Community Directive for Medical Devices EC 1993/42, as indicated by the CE mark.